rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

 Tightening security
 -------------------
-Every time you create a server, whether in the cloud or in your data center, begin by configuring it to disable abuse and enable your legitimate work.
-You may have to do some research to identify the specific steps required to secure your configuration, but the steps should be similar to those shown in
+Every time you create a server, whether in the cloud or in your data center, configure it to disable abuse and enable your legitimate work.
+You might need to do some research to identify the specific steps required to secure your configuration, but the steps should be similar to those shown in
 :kc-article:`Basic Cloud Server Security <basic-cloud-server-security>`, which demonstrates the process of securing a cloud server running Ubuntu.
-For that server, the steps are:
+For that server, the steps are as follows:

-*  Edit the SSH known\_hosts file and remove entries that point to your server's IP address.
+1. Edit the SSH **known\_hosts** file and remove entries that point to your server's IP address.

-*  Change your root password.
+2. Change your root password.

-*  Add an admin user.
+3. Add an admin user.

-*  Give the admin user sudo privileges.
+4. Give the admin user sudo privileges.

-*  Establish a public/private key.
+5. Establish a public/private key.

-*  Set permissions for the key.
+6. Set permissions for the key.

-*  Disable unused ports.
+7. Disable unused ports.

-*  Establish a firewall.
+8. Establish a firewall.

-*  Set rules for the firewall.
+9. Set rules for the firewall.

-*  Create a script to active the firewall after every restart.
+10. Create a script to activate the firewall after every restart.

-Similar steps for securing cloud servers running operating systems based on Debian and RedHat
+Similar steps for securing cloud servers running operating systems based on Debian and Red Hat
 Package Manager (RPM) are described in the Cloud Launch Guide tutorial for
 `Securing a Cloud Server <https://launch.rackspace.com/guides/securing-server>`__.